ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 **Table:** Experimental setup for language models {:style="text-align: center;"}

-Again, I want to use what I learned from these experiments to setup a training scheme for a Tagalog pipeline down the road.
-For all the experiments above, I will be using a [spaCy's transition-based parser](https://spacy.io/api/entityrecognizer) for sequence labeling.
+Again, I want to use what I learned from these experiments to set up a training scheme for a Tagalog pipeline down the road.
+For all the experiments above, I will use a [spaCy's transition-based parser](https://spacy.io/api/entityrecognizer) for sequence labeling.

 ## Experimental Results